Consistency of the dynamical high-scale type-I seesaw mechanism: Higgs vacuum stability and neutrino mass

+For $M_{N}\leq 10^{10}$~GeV, the Yukawa coupling is $Y_{\nu}\leq 10^{-3}$, hence too small to alter the running of $\lambda$ significantly.
+As a result, the vacuum instability problem will persist.
+However, if regarded as an effective one, the theory remains mathematically self-consistent.
+For larger $M_{N}$, for example $M_N$ close to the unification scale, the type-I seesaw relation~\ref{seesaw} implies that $Y_{\nu}$ should also be sizeable.
+Such large Yukawa coupling will have a destabilizing effect, worsening the metastability of the \sm vacuum~\footnote{For example, if $M_{N} \sim 10^{14}$~GeV~(which implies $Y_{\nu} \sim 1$ for $m_{\nu} \sim 0.1$~eV), the vacuum lifetime is less than the age of the universe $\tau_U$, hence \sm metastability is worsened by the effect of this large Yukawa coupling.}.
+In fact, now the vacuum can be completely unstable, making the model inconsistent.

-Thus, in seesaw scenarios the stability properties of the electroweak vacumm will at best be those of the \sm Higgs vacuum.
-In order to enhance Higgs vacuum stability it is quite desirable to further extend or embed the type-I seesaw.
-A natural way to do this is to include a candidate for dark matter intimately connected with the neutrino mass generation mechanism.
-In the next two sections, we consider two such scenarios and analyze the vacuum stability properties for both cases.
+In conclusion, in seesaw scenarios the stability properties of the electroweak vacuum will at best be those of the \sm Higgs vacuum.
+In order to enhance Higgs vacuum stability it is desirable to further extend or embed the type-I seesaw~\cite{Ghosh:2017fmr}.
+A natural way to do this is to assume spontaneous breaking of lepton number, as we do next.